-(i) Entities under common control - "Related parties" section - sister companies or group of companies that do not form part of the ENERGO-PRO Group and their shareholder is the entity DK Holding Investments, s.r.o.
+(i) Entities under common control - "Related parties" section - sister companies or group of companies that do not form part of the ENERGO-PRO Group and their shareholder is the entity DK Holding Investments, s.r.o. and its owner.

 6. Property, Plant and Equipment